motherbrainn/noti-fly/README.md

 <img src="/twilio-sms-config.png" width=40% height=40%>

 **Development**
 `$ yarn run devStart`
-`$ yarn run ngrok` (ngrok doesnt like to run via concurrently, not sure why, I just run it in it's own tab.)
+`$ yarn run ngrok` (ngrok doesnt like to run via concurrently, not sure why, I just run it in it's own tab)

 **Tech Stuff**
 Client is React using Next.js, server is Express, DB is Postgres.
 Client and server communicate via GraphQL.
 I'm mostly using MUI components.
 In prod client is deployed with Vercel, server is deployed as a docker image via ~~Heroku~~ Railway.app and DB is hosted via ~~Heroku Postgres~~ Railway.app.